Pathways to Politics for Women

 - Senator Jacqui Lambie, Senator for Tasmania

-- The Hon Jenny Macklin, Vice Chancellor's Fellow, Melbourne School of Government, former Member for Jagajaga and Deputy Leader of the Federal Parliamentary Labor Party
+- The Hon Jenny Macklin, former Member for Jagajaga and Deputy Leader of the Federal Parliamentary Labor Party

 - Cathy McGowan AO, former Member for Indi

-- Ruth McGowan OAM, author of Get Elected, independent consultant ((Pathways to Politics alumna)
+- Ruth McGowan OAM, author of Get Elected (Pathways to Politics alum)

 - Clare O'Neil MP, Member for Hotham

-- Samantha Ratnam, MLC for Northern Metropolitan and the leader of the Victorian Greens
+- Samantha Ratnam, former leader of the Victorian Greens

 - Senator Janet Rice, Senator for Victoria